Ed94/gencpp/Readme.md

 # TODO

 * Implement a context stack for the parsing, allows for accurate scope validation for the AST types.
-* Make a test suite thats covers some base cases and zpl containers (+ anything else suitable)
+* Make a more robust test suite.
-* Finish support for module specifiers and standard/platform attributes.
 * Generate a single-header library.
-* Improve the allocation strategy for strings in `AST::to_string`, `Parser::lex`, and `token_fmt_va`
+* Improve the allocation strategy for strings in `Builder`, `AST::to_string`, `Parser::lex`, all three can use some form of slab allocation strategy...
 * May be in need of a better name, I found a few repos with this same one...
+* Support module and attribute parsing (Marked with TODOs for now..)
+* Suffix specifiers for functions (const, override, final)